lazybids/lazybids/README.md

 - You can control if scan's pixel/voxel data is cached in memory using the 'load_scans_in_memory' parameter on creation or using load_scans() function of a Dataset,Subject,or Sessions, or the Scan.load() and Scan.unload() functions.
 - Scan meta-data is always loaded
 - Access scan pixel/voxel data using SimpleITK images from the Scan.data property, or as numpy array using Scan.numpy
+- Work with huge, online, datasets on a lazybids-ui server as if it was a local dataset, downloading only the parts you need.

 ## Roadmap
 - Implement writing datasets to disk